robfletcher/strikt/strikt-jackson/README.md

 ## [Jackson]({{page.link}})

-Extensions for assertions and traversals on types [Jackson](https://github.com/FasterXML/jackson)'s `JsonNode` and sub-types.
+Extensions for assertions and traversals on `JsonNode` and sub-types from the [Jackson](https://github.com/FasterXML/jackson) library.

 Add the following to your dependencies: